ubopod/ubo-hal/README.md

 There are example code and readme for each peripheral inside each sub-directory.

-This SDK has been tested on latest 64-bit Raspberry Pi OS (uname -r: 6.1.19)
+This SDK has been tested on latest 64-bit Raspberry Pi OS release:

+> uname -a

+Linux ubo-106 6.1.21-v8+ #1642 SMP PREEMPT Mon Apr  3 17:24:16 BST 2023 aarch64 GNU/Linux

+32-bit OS is still under testing.

 ## Setup